Jordan Crooks

-Jordan Crooks (born 2 May 2002) is a Caymanian competitive swimmer.
-He won the first medal of any color and first gold medal for the Cayman Islands at the FINA World Short Course Swimming Championships.
+Jordan Crooks is a Caymanian competitive swimmer.
+He won the first medal of any color and first gold medal for the Cayman Islands at a world championships in any sport at the 2022 World Short Course Swimming Championships.
 He also holds nine national records for the Cayman Islands.
+At the 2024 World Short Course Swimming Championships he again won the gold medal in the 50 meter freestyle.
+In the semifinals he broke the world record in this event with a time of 19.90 seconds, becoming the first swimmer to break 20 seconds.

 Career

 Crooks qualified for the 2022 World Aquatics Championships in Budapest and the 2022 FINA World Short Course Swimming Championships in Melbourne.
 He won the gold medal in the men's 50 m freestyle event at the 2022 FINA World Short Course Swimming Championships beating Ben Proud, the defending champion.

 Currently, Crooks swims for the Tennessee Volunteers swim team.
 In his freshman year, he swam a freshman record 18.53 50 yard freestyle as well as a freshman record 41.44 100 yard freestyle.

-On February 15, Crooks became the second man to ever swim a sub 18-second 50 yard freestyle as he won gold in the SEC championship, setting an SEC record in the process.
+On February 21, 2024, Crooks became the second man ever to swim a sub-18-second 50 yard freestyle as he won gold in the SEC championship, setting a pool record at the Auburn University James E. Martin Aquatics Center in the process.

+At the 2024 Summer Olympics, he became the first Caymanian swimmer to qualify for the finals.
+He finished with a time of 21.64 seconds and placed eighth in the men's 50 metre freestyle.